How do you really describe an Ohio county that has history that includes:

 You can follow us on Instagram #MyOhioFun.

-This past August, I was invited to join five other influencers for a 3-day journey through three different southeast Ohio counties.
+I was invited to join five other influencers for a 3-day journey through three different southeast Ohio counties.
 The media tour was sponsored by Guernsey-Cambridge CVB, Muskingum-Zanesville CVB, and Morgan County CVB.
 During our tour we visited museums, historical sites, as well as state parks.
 We also sampled local faire and even toured a glass factory!
 A lot was crammed in those 3 days, but I walked away with a whole new perspective.

 I would like to thank the Muskingum County Convention and Visitors Bureau for being such a gracious host and great tour guides.